Announcing our Attainment of Charitable Status

 We held our inaugural conference 19th May 2018 where we heard from people from a range of backgrounds including Doctors, mental health nurses and teachers all with experience of or interest in mental ill health.
 In addition to campaigning for better services we are also committed to trying to ensure a happier and more equal society.
 We believe therefore that we must end austerity, poverty and the current system of over testing in schools.
+We support the More than A Score Campaign to end testing in primary schools.
 We also support the Keep Our NHS Public campaign and believe that it is imperative that we return our National Health Service into public ownership and ensure healthcare continues to be available for everyone and remains free at the point of need.

 It’s hoped that you will be inspired to join the campaign to fight for properly funded mental health services which we believe must provide continuity and consistency of treatment and wherever possible within the community.

 If you’re struggling with suicidal thoughts please visit Staying Safe – help if you’re feeling suicidal